MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Unstable Light**

 : Lasts 7 seconds.
 Seems to be periodically afflicted on any player who has Pool of Reclaimed Light.
-One player does their best Grandmaster Cursed Thrall impression, dealing lethal damage to any nearby allies and dealing massive damage to Golgoroth if nearby, presumably ignoring damage resistance.
+One player does their best Grandmaster Cursed Thrall impression, dealing lethal damage to any nearby allies and dealing massive damage to Golgoroth if nearby *and if vulnerable*, presumably ignoring damage resistance.
 Creates a humming noise that can be heard by all players and gets louder the closer it is to resolving.

 **Drained of Light**